 Financing for renovating and rehabilitating farms.
 The Finance for Smallholder Cocoa Renovation and Rehabilitation (R&R) project is jointly implemented by Rainforest Alliance, Ecookim, Alterfin and ResponsAbility.
 The objective of this initiative is to develop and test a financing model for renovating and rehabilitating cocoa farms, which could be replicated by financial institutions.
 Three of the cooperative societies, which are Ecookim members, selected a hundred cocoa farmers, each of them basing their selection on the following selection criteria: Rainforest Alliance certification; regular participation in the trainings; and good credit history with its cooperative society.
-In the framework of this collaboration, Alterfin provides one third of the capital, whilst Ecookim provides the remaining two thirds and selects the cooperative societies and is responsible for repayments.
+In the framework of this collaboration, Alterfin provides one third of the capital, whilst Ecookim provides the remaining two thirds and selects the cooperative societies that will participate in the project.
+Ecookim also disburses the funds to cooperative societies and is responsible for repayments.
 ResponsAbility provides technical assistance funds, whilst Rainforest Alliance is involved in the structuring of the project and in monitoring and evaluation.
 The project is expected to last four years (2016-2019).

 Three credit options which depend on the needs and options.
 The selected farmers were assisted to define their needs in terms of renovation/rehabilitation and to choose one of the three proposed options (rehabilitation without fertiliser; rehabilitation with fertiliser; or renovation).
 Based on this, they received a credit covering the inputs and other needs identified to implement the selected option.
-Repayments are done according to the selected loan: repayment from year one in the case of rehabilitation; and in the case of renovation, repayment must be finalised 18 months after disbursement and must be repaid online in five instalments using the farm cashflow.31
+Repayments are done according to the selected loan: repayment from year one in the case of rehabilitation; and in the case of renovation, repayment must be finalised 18 months after disbursement and must be repaid online in five instalments using the farm cashflow.